FROM SEA TO SKY: THE FUTURE OF DIRECT AIR CAPTURE

 After years in stealth mode—pivoting twice, navigating Covid, finding the right product-market fit, and doing an international move to Canada, our company is the iteration that you see today.

-Meadow: The pilot will be a ~30 tonne/yr e-SAF (sustainable aviation fuel) plant, while also capturing surplus carbon dioxide from air, producing ultrapure water and e-Rocket Fuel.
-This plant will operate for a couple of years and we plan to offer tours and demonstrations.
+Meadow: The pilot will be a ~30 tonnes/yr eSAF (sustainable aviation fuel) plant, while also capturing surplus carbon dioxide from air, producing ultrapure water and eRocket Fuel.
+This plant will operate for a couple years, we plan to offer tours and demonstrations.

-Our first commercial plant, called “Wind West” will produce ~3,000 tonnes/yr eSAF, along with the same co-products, with a carbon impact (storage + fossil prevention) of at least 20,000+ tonnes/yr.
+Our first commercial plant will produce ~3,000 tonnes/yr eSAF, along with the same co-products, with a carbon impact (storage + fossil prevention) of at least 20,000+ tonnes/yr.
 This plant will go online around 2028, with plans for expansion by 2030.
+Canada’s first offshore wind project, called “Wind West”, is being planned around Nova Scotia.
+Aeon Blue is analyzing the opportunity to power our expansions going into the 2030s.

 WT: Congratulations on being named as one of the Foresight 50, Canada's Most Investible Companies!